jweiland-net/glossary2/Documentation/User/Index.rst

 Plugin Options
 --------------

-**Choose view**
+**Show Glossary**

-You can decide to show A-Z glossary navigation above or not.
+You can decide to show A-Z links above or not.

+**Show All link**

+You can decide to prepend an All-link to A-Z links or not.

 **Show entries of category**